-and combine the onions, garlic, and vinegar in a small saucepan.
+- Chop some green onions, mince some garlic, then combine them with some balsamic vinegar in a small saucepan.
 Cook on medium, stirring frequently, for 5-7 minutes or until most of the vinegar is reduced into a thick syrup and has been absorbed by the green onions.
+Remove from heat and set aside.

 Green Beans with Balsamic Butter

-2 pounds fresh green beans, trimmed
+- 2 pounds fresh green beans trimmed

-1/4 cup salted butter
+- ¼ cup salted butter

-1/2 cup balsamic vinegar
+- ½ cup balsamic vinegar

-3 green onions, chopped (the entire thing)
+- 3 green onions chopped (the entire thing)

-2 cloves garlic, minced
+- 2 cloves garlic minced

-Combine the onions, garlic, and vinegar in a small saucepan.
+- Combine the onions, garlic, and vinegar in a small saucepan.
 Cook on medium, stirring frequently, for 5-7 minutes or until most of the vinegar is reduced into a thick syrup and has been absorbed by the green onions.
 Remove from heat and set aside.

-Bring a large pot of salted water to a boil.
+- Bring a large pot of salted water to a boil.
 While the water is coming to a boil, combine the vinegar/oninon mixture and the butter.
 Set aside.

 I’m a fan of compound butters (well, and butter in general) and balsamic vinegar.
 What a great way to combine the two!